-open_data([x, suppress_messages, checks]) Read netcdf data as a DataSet object DataSet.copy(self) Make a deep copy of an DataSet object nctoolkit.open_data nctoolkit.open_data (x=None, suppress_messages=False, checks=False) Read netcdf data as a DataSet object nctoolkit.DataSet.copy
+open_data([x, suppress_messages, checks]) Read netcdf data as a DataSet object DataSet.copy(self) Make a deep copy of an DataSet object nctoolkit.open\data nctoolkit.open\data (x=None, suppress\messages=False, checks=False) Read netcdf data as a DataSet object nctoolkit.DataSet.copy

-- x (str or list) A string or list of netcdf files.
+- $\mathbf{x}$ (str or list) A string or list of netcdf files or a single url.
 The function will check the files exist.
-If x is not a list, but an iterable it will be converted to a list - checks (boolean) Do you want basic checks to ensure cdo can read files?
+If x is not a list, but an iterable it will be converted to a list.
+If a url is given the file will be downloaded before processing. - checks (boolean) Do you want basic checks to ensure cdo can read files?

-'''

-DataSet.copy (self)
+DataSet.copy(self)

 Make a deep copy of an DataSet object

-'''